 It is important to note that the numbers used in a reference scale are not indicative of a specific percentage of moisture content.
-Instead, reading results in the reference scale are used as a relative indication of how much moisture a material has in it.
+Instead, measurements in the reference scale are used as a relative indication of how much moisture a material has in it.

 For example, if your dry material (carpet, for example) reads 33 on a 0-100 scale, then you know that if another sample of the same type of material on the jobsite reads 56, then that second piece of material has too much moisture to be considered dry for that job.

 This process of sampling a dry material to compare to compare the dry reading to other readings of the same material should be done for each different material being tested on the job, each time you are at a new jobsite.
 Also, if you are testing for moisture in both interior and exterior environments, take reference readings for materials in both areas.
-The reason for this is that any given material might reach its equilibrium moisture content at different levels depending on the humidity of the environment, which may change slightly from one jobsite to the next, and greatly from interior to exterior environments.
+The reason for this is that different materials might reach their equilibrium moisture content at different levels depending on the humidity of the environment.
+The humidity may change slightly from one jobsite to the next, and greatly from interior to exterior environments.

-Additionally, for restoration work, you may want to redo the reference reading with each new day, as the ambient humidity of a structure will change as dry out efforts progress.
+Additionally, for restoration work, you may want to perform the reference reading daily, as the ambient humidity of a structure will change as dry out efforts progress.

 Another way to use the reference scale is as a quick “wet or dry” indicator for materials.
 On some analog moisture meters, the display has a color-coded indicator.
 For example, on the TechScan pinless meter, the colored sections are:

 Yellow.
-Indicates some moisture, enough that material may be at risk and needs to be tested with a dedicated meter or some other accurate method.
+This color indicates some moisture — enough that material may be at risk and needs to be tested with a dedicated meter or some other accurate method.

 Red.
-Very high moisture content, item is waterlogged.
+This color indicates very high moisture content — the item is waterlogged.

 Although these readings are relative, when a meter response is extremely high, that is a good indication the material is moisture-compromised.

-Learn more about moisture meters and how they work by getting a free copy of our “Moisture Meters 101” guide at the link below:
+Learn more about moisture meters and how they work by contacting Delmhorst or by getting a free copy of our “Moisture Meters 101” guide at the link below: